felixschmidt89/DCI_SPA_pomodofy/README.md

 ### Timer:

-- Display the timer prominently, showing the remaining time.
+- Display the active timer prominently and constantly during active pomodoro sessions and breaks
 - Update the timer every second to provide accurate time tracking.
 - Provide the ability to start the timer for different phases such as pomodoro, short break, and long break.
 - Allow users to pause (and resume) the timer when needed.